EmdadHaque/MyResume/projects/ms_forms_logic_app_jit_access_approval.md

       ```

       The manged identity has been assigned to this role at the Landing Zone Management Group that encompasses all subscriptions with business workload VMs.

+      This managed identity is used for the HTTP request in the above step.

 ---
 &nbsp;